Susan Benton, Ph.D.

 Academic Interests and Research:

 Susan’s recent research focuses on examining inscriptions featuring women in leadership roles in ancient Greco-Roman associations and pointing to how those roles can allow us to reimagine the activities of women in early Christ groups.
-Her dissertation presents a profile of responsibilities and influence for envisioning the work of Phoebe as a deacon and a patron, and of Prisca as a leader of a local ekklesia.
+Her first book, forthcoming with Mohr Siebeck, presents a profile of responsibilities and influence for envisioning the work of Phoebe as a deacon and a patron, and of Prisca as a leader of a local ekklesia.
 Her work seeks to further discussions within social science research that fill out the lives of ancient women and reinforce the importance of women’s leadership in early Christianity—and today.
 She also maintains an interest in poverty studies and the gospels, launched during her Master of Theology, analyzing economic ethics in the gospel of Luke.
 Among other topics, she has presented conference papers discussing the role of simplicity in the Shepherd of Hermas and considering rhetoric in a Lukan parable about wealth.

 Publications: